-- We’re planning our ‘Black Friday’ event, and once again we will be donating 10% from every order to Yoga Stops Traffick.
+- When planning our ‘Black Friday’ event, once again we decided to donate 10% from every order to Yoga Stops Traffick.
 We feel very strongly that as a supplier of yoga products, we should contribute to a cause based in India, where yoga finds its roots.
 You can learn more about the work YST do here.

 - We’ve sponsored YST for another year and we will continue to support them throughout the year.

-- We are running a food bank fundraiser in mid-December.
+- We are running a food bank fundraiser in January.

 - We’re packaging and sending items as gifts, in a sustainable way.

 - Gift cards are available if stocks dwindle or you would prefer to let someone choose for themselves.

 - The team and I will all take a complete break from Christmas Eve through to early January.
 No boxing day sales – we will run a sale in January.